Controlled Thermal Resources

-Controlled Thermal Resources Ltd. (CTR) is a Public Unlisted lithium resource and renewable energy company advancing the Hell’s Kitchen Lithium and Power Project in Imperial Valley, California.
-At Hell’s Kitchen, CTR is developing a vertically-integrated lithium extraction and geothermal power facility within its leasehold on the Salton Sea Geothermal Field lithium brine resource.
-CTR is focused on delivering sustainable, battery-grade lithium products and renewable baseload power to support California’s clean energy mandates and to ensure a secure and reliable lithium supply chain in the US.
+Controlled Thermal Resources Ltd. (CTR) is a public unlisted lithium resource and renewable energy company, developing the Hell’s Kitchen lithium and power project in Imperial Valley, California.
+CTR has invested eight years into the development of an integrated lithium extraction and conversion facility with a geothermal power facility on its leasehold within the Salton Sea Geothermal Field (SSGF).
+CTR is focused on delivering sustainably produced, battery-grade lithium products and renewable baseload power to support California’s clean energy mandates and to ensure a secure and reliable lithium supply chain in the United States.
 The company has headquarters in both California and Brisbane, Australia.

-Globally, attitudes toward energy-related resource extraction are evolving to better reflect climate change concerns and the demand for cleaner, greener products.
-Investors are increasingly looking at jurisdictions and energy resource projects that are aligned with environmental and socially responsible development.
+Globally, attitudes toward energy-related resource extraction are evolving to better reflect climate change concerns and the demand for cleaner, “greener” products.
+Investors are increasingly looking at jurisdictions and resource projects that are aligned with environmental and socially responsible development.

-Utilizing direct lithium extraction technology developed by Lilac Solutions; a technology company recently backed by Bill Gates’ Breakthrough Energy Ventures, Controlled Thermal Resources is planning a staged path to production for battery-grade lithium carbonate and lithium hydroxide, and possible other lithium compounds for battery use.
+Utilizing direct lithium extraction technology, Controlled Thermal Resources is developing a staged production path for battery-grade lithium carbonate and lithium hydroxide compounds, and other US designated critical minerals.

-The integration of lithium extraction and renewable energy provides further advantages to project economics and performance compared to stand-alone lithium facilities.
-In contrast to evaporation pond and hard rock mining, direct lithium extraction is a closed-loop system that returns spent brine to its original source; utilizes 100% renewable power and steam for processing; takes hours, not months to produce high purity lithium products; has a very small physical footprint and a close-to-zero carbon footprint; is not weather dependent or water intensive; doesn’t require open pit mines, large evaporation ponds or off-shore processing and; will operate 24 hours a day, 7 days a week.
+The integration of lithium extraction with renewable energy production provides further advantages to project economics and operating performance compared to stand-alone lithium facilities.
+In contrast to evaporation pond and open pit mining, direct lithium extraction is a closed-loop system that utilizes 100 percent renewable energy and steam for processing; takes hours, not months to produce high purity battery-grade lithium products; has a very small physical footprint and a near-zero carbon footprint; is not weather dependent; does not require off-shore processing, and operates 24 hours a day, 7 days a week.

-Controlled Thermal Resources anticipates commencement of commercial production at Hell’s Kitchen in 2023, positioning the company to take advantage of rising lithium demand in the face of forecasted supply shortfalls.
+Controlled Thermal Resources anticipates commencement of commercial production at Hell’s Kitchen in 2023.
 The production of geothermal power at Hell’s Kitchen provides CTR the ability to participate in California’s growing renewable energy market.
-In January 2020, CTR announced it had entered into a power purchase agreement (PPA) with Imperial Irrigation District (IID), the largest irrigation district in North America and the sixth-largest electrical utility in California.
+In January 2020, CTR announced it had entered into a 25 year power purchase agreement (PPA) with Imperial Irrigation District (IID), the largest irrigation district in North America and the sixth-largest electrical utility in California.

 The management team of Controlled Thermal Resources has significant project delivery experience in the mineral, chemical and renewable energy sectors, including more than a quarter-century of experience in the development and operations of large-scale geothermal energy projects in the Salton Sea region.